-Samsung ventured into spatial audio with the Galaxy Buds Pro in the form of 360 Audio, the company's take on creating the effect.
+Samsung offers spatial audio with the Galaxy Buds 2 Pro via 360 Audio, the company's take on creating the effect.
 You do need a Samsung device running on One UI 3.1 or later to make it work, but if you have the requisite gear, you can listen to any compatible content that way.

 Apple coined the term "spatial audio" for its compatible products.
-Chief among them are the AirPods Pro, which includes head tracking technology, so you always hear the proper surround effect anytime you look away.
+Chief among them are the AirPods Pro (2nd Gen), including head tracking technology.
 It works with Dolby Atmos on any Android device supporting it, plus Apple Music if you subscribe to that.

 Following the Beats